szaleq/nova-editor-js/Readme.md

 php artisan vendor:publish --provider="Advoor\NovaEditorJs\FieldServiceProvider"
 ```

-## Upgrade
-If upgrading from v0.4.0, re-publish the config file!

 ## Usage:

-Add this `use` statement to the top of the your nova resource file:
+Add this `use` statement to the top of your nova resource file:

 ```php
 use Advoor\NovaEditorJs\NovaEditorJs;